superwhiskers/ralsei/docs/headers.md

-in the 3ds format, the first parameter is your device id, and the second is either `00` for a retail certificate or `01` for a development one. in the wii u format, the only parameter is the device id.
+in the 3ds format, the first parameter is your device id, and the second is either `00` for a retail certificate or `01` for a development one. in the wii u format, the only parameter is the device id

 more detailed information regarding the device certificate, and more generally, the certificate format